-1943 George Marion, Jr. and Thomas "Fats" Waller's Early to Bed—the first musical comedy of the 1943–1944 season—opens on Broadway at the Broadhurst Theatre.
-Described as "a fairy tale for grown-ups only," it goes on to run for 380 performances.
+1943 George Marion, Jr. and Thomas "Fats" Waller's Early to Bed opens on Broadway at the Broadhurst Theatre.
+A musical about a brothel in Martinique that claims to be a girls school as a cover, it runs for 380 performances.

 1969 Oh!
 Calcutta! opens at the Eden Theatre in New York.
-The adult-oriented review boasts a mostly-nude cast performing skits by the likes of John Lennon, Samuel Beckett, and Sam Shepard.
+The adult-oriented revue boasts a mostly-nude cast performing skits by the likes of John Lennon, Samuel Beckett, and Sam Shepard.
 While the production has a long and successful run, it is the 1976 revival that enters the history books as one of the longest-running musicals of all time, with 5,969 performances.

 1972 Tradition is broken as Fiddler on the Roof becomes the longest-running Broadway production, its 3,225 performances allowing it to surpass the previous record set by Life With Father.
 The Jerry Bock-Sheldon Harnick-Joseph Stein musical, based on Sholem Aleichem stories of Tevye and His Daughters, had reportedly been playing at a loss for over a year in an attempt to break the long-run record and soon closes up shop.